alex-ranieri/viper/README.md

 What sets VIPER apart?

+* Assign Dengue virus sequences to lineages!
+VIPER use the data provided in [denvLineages](https://github.com/alex-ranieri/denvLineages) to determine DENV lineages to assembled sequences.

 * User-friendly GUI: Say goodbye to intimidating command lines!
 VIPER boasts a intuitive graphical user interface (GUI) that guides you through the entire analysis workflow, making it accessible to users of all experience levels, even those with no prior bioinformatics expertise.

 * Powerful and efficient: Don't let large datasets slow you down.
 VIPER is built for scalability and performance, tackling even the most extensive sequencing data with ease.